Chapter 5 Post-Travel Evaluation

 Knowledge of the patient’s exposures during travel, including insect bites, contaminated food or water, or freshwater swimming, can also assist with the differential diagnosis.
 In addition to malarial parasites, mosquitoes can transmit viruses (such as dengue virus, yellow fever virus, and chikungunya virus) and filarial parasites (such as Wuchereria bancrofti).
-Depending on the clinical syndrome, a history of a tick bite could suggest a diagnosis of tickborne encephalitis, African tick-bite fever, or other rickettsial infections.
+Depending on the clinical syndrome and location of exposure, a history of a tick bite could suggest a diagnosis of tickborne encephalitis, African tick-bite fever, or other rickettsial infections.
 Tsetse flies are large, and their bites are painful and often recalled by the patient.
 They can carry Trypanosoma brucei, the protozoan that causes African sleeping sickness.
 Freshwater swimming or other water contact can put the patient at risk for schistosomiasis, leptospirosis, and other diseases.

 Box 5-01.
 Important elements of a medical history in an ill returned traveler

 - Timing of onset of illness in relation to international travel